-The 4FGL-DR4 contains 3,934 blazars of the BLL, FSRQ, and undetermined type.
+The 4FGL-DR4 contains 3934 blazars of the BL Lacertae, flat-spectrum radio quasar, and undetermined type.
 In this catalog, the gamma-ray detection is reported as well as the associated counterpart, if known.
 Using the $R{95\%}$ of the 4FGL-DR4 gamma-ray detection, we verify whether or not a WISE source contained therein has WISE colors that would place it within all three dimensions of the blazar strip.
-Of the 3,934 known blazars in the 4FGL-DR4, $\sim 96\%$ are compatible (considering the upper limits) with the blazar strip.
+Of the 3934 known blazars in the 4FGL-DR4, \sim 96% are compatible (considering the upper limits) with the blazar strip.

 3.5.2.
-Testing Known Galactic Sources as reported by 4FGL-DR4
+Testing Known Galactic Sources as Reported by 4FGL-DR4